Zwiebel Kuchen – Onion Cake/Tart – Recipe

 ### Please scroll down to the end of this post for a Printable Recipe ###

 Place the dough in an ungreased, 10-inch glass pie dish, and press it down to cover the bottom and sides of the pan.

 Pour the mixture into the prepared pie shell.

 Sprinkle the bacon crumbs over the top of the mixture.

-Remove from the oven, and let it cool in the baking dish, on a wire cooling rack.
+Once baked, remove it from the oven, and let it cool in the baking dish on a wire cooling rack.

 - 1 container of Crescent ready made dough ( see TIP below)